ITIL Basic Understanding¶

 Terms and Definitions¶

-A service is a means of delivering value to customers by facilitating outcome customers want to achieve without the ownership of specific costs and risks.
+A service is a means of delivering value to customers by facilitating the outcome customers want to achieve without the ownership of specific costs and risks.

 IT Service Management¶